tetujin/MAL/README.md

 ## Overview
 **MAL** is an application logger for Mac OS X.
 This application detects following actions: _current using application_, _mouse and keyboard_, and _PC's active state (ON/OFF)_.
 Also, each detected action was saved to log files.
-If you will modify source code, you can upload those actions to the server.
+If you will customize source code, you can upload those actions to the server.

 ## How to use MAL.app ?
 - Download the source file from "Download ZIP" button.